 Since August 2011, board member of Societas Ethica (www.societasethica.info)

-Ordinary member of the Institutional Review Board of Catharina Hospital Eindhoven (from 2008 on)
+Ordinary member of the Institutional Review Board of Catharina Hospital Eindhoven, 2008-2016

-Substitute member of the Institutional Review Board of AMC Hospital, Amsterdam (from October 2012 on)
+Substitute member of the Institutional Review Board of AMC Hospital, Amsterdam, 2012-2016

 Ordinary member of the ethical commission of St Elisabeth Hospital, Tilburg (from 2009 on)